Health in All Planning

 The AALC created the Healthy Community Design toolkit to assist those that are reviewing formal planning documents.
 Since the planning process can be complicated, the Toolkit easily spells out the different elements commonly found in General Plans, Comprehensive Plans, etc. Within each element, we’ve included a checklist of research-based recommendations and policies that can improve health.

 Members of the AALC regularly collaborate with stakeholders to work toward the inclusion of healthy community policies into public policy plans such as municipal general plans and county comprehensive plans.
-Below are plans that we have collaborated with planners on and provided detailed comments on.
+Below are plans that we have collaborated with planners and provided detailed comments on.
 To learn more about General Plans in Arizona, click here.

 - Avondale- Avondale General Plan 2030